Fine art print with white border next to framing tools illustrating border and sizing choices

 Mistake #1: Adding a Border Without Knowing Why

-Borders work best when allowing:
+Borders work best when you need:

-• A clean gallery-style presentation
+• A classic gallery-style presentation

-• You want a full-bleed look
+• You want a full-bleed, modern look

-• You’re displaying in a float frame
+• You’re using a float frame or edge display

 Mistake #2: Confusing Image Size With Paper Size

-This is the most common sizing mistake we see.
 Image size refers to the printed artwork area.
-Paper size includes the image plus any border you add.
+Paper size includes the image plus any border you add around it.
+These two measurements are not interchangeable.

 Quick sizing math: